 - From the second group choose one address, which will be the source, or “caller ID” on your outgoing messages.
 For most people, I recommend choosing your phone number.

 - If you have other iOS devices that you want to receive texts on (iPads, iPod Touch) go through steps 1 to 3 on each of these devices as well.
 Step 3 is the key.

-- On any Macs that you want to get texts we go through a similar process.
-But instead you will open the Messages app (in your Applications folder or use Spotlight or Siri to launch it).
+- On any Macs you want to get texts we go through a similar process.
+But instead, you will open the Messages app (in your Applications folder or use Spotlight or Siri to launch it).